Diesel Stone Lifting Chronicles – Part 1

 - Grip Considerations for Lifting the Husafell Stone

 This entry was posted on Saturday, April 21st, 2012 at 3:49 pm and is filed under athletic strength training lift odd objects, stone lifting, strength training to improve athletic performance, strongman competition training, strongman feats, strongman training for athletes, strongman training log stone tire farmer.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson